indexdata/localindices/doc/manual/02-using.md

 * `containsHeader`: default `"yes"`, specifies if the first line in the files contains the header line

-* `headerLine`: no default, allows to override or specify headers, format is a comma-separated list  e.g `headers="title,author,description"`
+* `headerLine`: no default, allows to override or specify headers, format is a comma-separated list, e.g. `headers="title,author,description"`

 ##### Connector Specific Information: \

 The Connector Harvest Job uses MasterKey Connect technology to harvest and extract information from any web site or data source that does not support standard harvesting protocols such as OAI-PMH.
 In order to set up Harvesting Connector jobs, one must have access to the _harvesting connector_ prepared for the MKC platform.
-Please see MKC pages on the IndexData website for more information.
+Please see MKC pages on the Index Data website for more information.
 Specific settings look like this:

 ![Connector job settings.](./img/05-cfspecific.png)